MicrosoftDocs/visualstudio-docs/docs/install/set-defaults-for-enterprise-deployments.md

 | `ChannelURI` | `REG_SZ` |  The channelURI to either add to list of update channel values by adding to the `Channels` hive, or suppress from the list of update channels by adding to the `DisabledChannels` registry hive.
 For Microsoft hosted channels, the channelURI is "https://aka.ms/vs/16/release/channel" or "https://aka.ms/vs/16/pre/channel".
 For layouts, this value needs to point to the layout's ChannelManifest.json.
 Refer to examples below. |
 | `Description` | `REG_SZ` |  A two-line custom description of the channel.
 If you've already installed from a layout, then the Update Settings UI defaults to "Private Channel" and you can change it using this Description. |

-Below are two example registry files that illustrates how an IT Admin may want to customize the [Update Settings UI](/visualstudio/install/update-visual-studio?#configure-source-location-of-updates-1).
+Below are some registry file examples that illustrate how an IT Admin may want to customize the [Update Settings UI](/visualstudio/install/update-visual-studio?#configure-source-location-of-updates-1).

 The first registry example can be used in a situation where the client has previously installed from a network layout located at `\\vslayoutserver3\vs\2019_Enterprise`.
 As mentioned previously, Visual Studio defaults the channel name for this layout to "Private Channel".
 Here's how you would customize the channel name and description for this layout.